-To achieve this, digital nomads need the courage to slow down, experience what’s around them and leave the comfort zone of their community.
-This approach can be summarised as “slowmadism.”“In my opinion, you can’t have sustainable travel when you’re in a group of more than 12 people.
+To achieve this, digital nomads need the courage to slow down, experience what’s around them, and leave the comfort zone of their community.
+This approach can be summarized as “slowmadism.”“In my opinion, you can’t have sustainable travel when you’re in a group of more than 12 people.
 Unfortunately, this is how today’s digital nomads do it,” Baylac has said.
 “Ideally, you should travel with no more than three or four people so you can stay with locals and get out of your bubble.
 I also really like networks, such as Bienvenue à la Ferme (Welcome to the Farm), that help you travel more ethically.”

 Antoine Demeestère is the ecosystem manager at Talent Garden, an international co-working business.
 He noticed this level of detachment from local life when living in Barcelona and spending time with its digital nomad community.
-“Within six years, I saw the situation deteriorate to the point where it became a hell for locals, who finally turned on the digital nomads.
+“Within six years, I saw the situation deteriorate to the point where it became hell for locals, who finally turned on the digital nomads.
 Why?
 Because they go around like they’re living in a Disney theme park,” he says.
 “Meanwhile, all the apartments have become Airbnbs.
-It’s even more detrimental to the locals because they’re so democratically involved in their neighbourhoods.”
+It’s even more detrimental to the locals because they’re so democratically involved in their neighborhoods.”

 The problem with planes

 It’s hard to talk about digital nomadism without mentioning the issue of air travel.
-“I’m appalled when I see digital nomads bragging about flying every weekend to visit neighbouring cities or countries.
+“I’m appalled when I see digital nomads bragging about flying every weekend to visit neighboring cities or countries.
 The latest Intergovernmental Panel on Climate Change (IPCC) report shows that city breaks are almost criminal.
-Without blaming the travellers themselves, I think it’s important to show that these practices are totally outdated,” Baylac has said.
+Without blaming the travelers themselves, I think it’s important to show that these practices are totally outdated,” Baylac has said.
 She’d like to see a more responsible approach.

 For Demeestère, it’s essential to move away from the idea that travel is synonymous with flying.
 Fortunately, new practices are emerging, such as digital nomadism by sea.
 This concept is gaining in popularity, particularly in the Caribbean and Mediterranean.
 In this model, eight to 10 people travel as a group in a trimaran with a central workspace and satellite connection.
 Of course, this solution isn’t always a possibility.
 Trains and especially bicycles seem to be the cleanest option so far.
 “I’m a great believer in slow digital nomadism via bicycle.
 There’s been a lot of buzz around the ‘gravel’ bikes, which are so versatile they can be used on every type of terrain.
 There need to be more networks such as Warm Showers, a hosting platform for cyclists,” Demeestère says.
 “The pandemic has shown us that travel, and by extension digital nomadism, doesn’t necessarily mean going to Bali or Mexico.
 There are some fantastic places close by and wonderful things just around the corner.”